United States Virgin Islands

 Current Population (Live)

-As a microstate in Caribbean, United States Virgin Islands is home to just 87.1k people, making it one of the less populous countries in the world.
-Despite covering only 347 km², the territory records a density of 251 people per km².
+Situated in Caribbean, United States Virgin Islands has a population of approximately 104.4k—one of the less populous countries in the world.
+Despite covering only 347 km², the territory records a density of 301 people per km².
 Its capital is Charlotte Amalie, and English is the official language, while the United States dollar serves as the national currency.

 Population